-Roundtrip local flight Juneau to Gustavus, accommodations in Gustavus on Day 1, accommodations aboard ship, excursions, entrance fees, leadership, crew, all meals and beer and wine with dinner, local guides and permits unless otherwise indicated in the itinerary.
-We reserve the right to make any changes in the itinerary or to substitute modes of transport or guides.
+Ground transportation from the vessel to the airport or select hotel on day of disembarkation; 1% Gustavus tax; accommodations aboard ship; excursions; entrance fees; leadership, crew; all meals and beer and wine with dinner; local guides and permits unless otherwise indicated in the itinerary.
+Operator reserves the right to make any changes in the itinerary or to substitute modes of transport or guides.

-Inbound flights to Juneau; airport taxes; passports; visas; immunizations; insurance of any kind; 1% Gustavus tax; laundry; excess baggage; items of a personal nature; medical costs; costs of hospitalization; additional expense arising from the delay or extension of a trip due to weather, political disputes, illness, failure of transportation or other causes beyond our control.
+Ground transportation to the vessel from the airport or select hotel on day of embarkation; airfare of any kind; airport taxes; passports; visas; immunizations; insurance of any kind; laundry; excess baggage; items of a personal nature; medical costs; costs of hospitalization; additional expense arising from the delay or extension of a trip due to weather, political disputes, illness, failure of transportation or other causes beyond operator’s control.

 Payment & Cancellation

-In order to confirm this trip, a deposit of $1,000 per person is due when booking prior to January 1 of the year of departure.
-On or after January 1 of the year of departure, a deposit of 50% of the fare is required per person at time of booking.
+In order to confirm this trip, a nonrefundable deposit of $1,000 per person is due when booking prior to January 1 of year of departure.
+A second deposit of 50% of remaining balance is due January 15 of year of departure.
+Bookings made after January 1 of year of departure require a deposit of 50% of total fare.
 The balance of the trip price is due 90 days before the departure date.
-With 120 days advance notice, there is no charge for transferring from one departure of Sea Wolf Glacier Bay Adventure to another, subject to availability.
 Special holiday payment and cancellation terms may apply.
 Guests who must cancel their trip for any reason must do so in writing.
-Standard cancellations are subject to the following per-person fees, based on number of days prior to departure:
+Standard cancellations are subject to the following per person fees, based on number of days prior to departure:

 Terms & Conditions